josuer08/hotformathCLI/README.md

 ## How to use?
 ![usage](./working.gif)
-> Now you can do with those result whatever you please
+> Now you can do with those results whatever you please

 In this case on the third link you cna find a very interesting gif of andromeda, as promised. you can check in there to see what else there is.